 Cajas National Park is a national park located in the Andes of Ecuador.
 Located only 30 km west of the famous UNESCO city of Cuenca, hiking Cajas National is one of the many popular day trips from Cuenca.

 The Cajas National Park offers a tundra vegetation 3900m above sea level, something that is unique from other national parks in South America.
 Its elevation and environment have resulted in some of the most exotic flora and fauna of the region.

 Travelers looking to do some hiking around Cuenca should not miss Cajas National Park!

 Without further ado, here is the guide to hiking Cajas National Park in Ecuador.

 How to Get to Cajas National Park From Cuenca (And Back)

 The easiest way to get to Cajas National Park is with a tour agency.
-However, I highly advise against doing so because getting to Cajas National Park is extremely easy on your own, safe, and is really what traveling is all about!
+However, I wouldn’t recommend doing so because getting to Cajas National Park is easy on your own, safe, and is really what traveling is all about!
 To get to Cajas National Park, you will want to base yourself in Cuenca.